This months segment is “Misuse of Loyalty”.

 The dictionary describes loyalty as faithful adherence.
 Because of its favorable connotation we naturally think of loyalty in a positive light.
 But for the bully it’s far from altruistic.
 Loyalty to them is simply a means to an end.
 Any deviation from faithful adherence is perceived as an affront.

 A bully uses several methods of manipulations to gain loyalties.
-The most common being an offering of favor or acceptance.
-Not only does it feels good “not” to be on the bad side of a bully’s reproach, but there are tempting benefits too.
+The most common–offering favor or acceptance.
+Not only does it feels good “not” to be on the bad side of a bully, but there are tempting benefits too.
 If it’s in the school lunch room it might be an invitation to sit at the cool table.
 If it’s in the work place it might be the carrot of advancement.
 If it’s in a social setting it might be the allure of recognition.
 If it’s the home it might be the peace and calm that comes from non-confrontation.
 The thought of being considered “disloyal” is too risky of a challenge for many which makes loyalty a powerful tool in the hands of a bully.
 Bullies can build quite a submissive following with this one maneuver.

 Another way bullies gain loyalty is blackmail.
 Not the obvious kind with threats scrawled on mysterious notes, but in small ways like hints of exposure to shame.
 The bully is skilled at finding and holding misgivings over the people they influence.

 In summary, exposing loyalty manipulation may help shed light on how bullying takes shape in a community.
 Identifying the misuse is a good place to start.
 If you can answer yes to any of the following questions there may be in an environment of bullying.

 1.Have you felt an onslaught of favor or buttering-up in a effort to win your loyalties?